 One way cities achieve this is by planting trees and creating more green spaces (think: parks).
 Studies have shown that even looking at trees can improve our mental and physical health.
-That means that Walkable Cities are naturally places tourists (and residents!) will find more relaxing, more beautiful, and easier to breathe in.
+That means that Walkable Cities are naturally placed tourists (and residents!) will find more relaxing, more beautiful, and easier to breathe in.

 Additionally, a “Walkable” city utilizes public transportation and/or bike lanes in clever, holistic ways.
 If large areas of a city are not easily accessible via public transportation or sidewalks tourists and residents will find it more difficult to explore.
 Tourism dollars will be stuck in one part of a community, instead of permeating throughout the area.
-This will naturally lead some neighborhoods being more “run down” than others.
+This will naturally lead to some neighborhoods being more “run down” than others.

 The most obvious benefit to Walkable Cities, however, is the ability to budget your travel expenses.
-How much money did you spend on your last vacation other renting a car or paying for an Uber?
+How much money did you spend on your last vacation other than renting a car or paying for an Uber?
 In cities where biking, public transport, and walking are the norm, tourists can feel safer saving their money and exploring the cheap way: by foot.

-Imagine visiting a new place and being able to enjoy the sights, tastes, and activities that city has to offer without having to drive 40 minutes to each new destination.
+Imagine visiting a new place and being able to enjoy the sights, tastes, and activities that the city has to offer without having to drive 40 minutes to each new destination.
 Imagine strolling from your hotel or Airbnb to a city park, museum, or eatery.
 Imagine saving hundreds of dollars on a car rental, and using that money to learn a new activity or experience a new cultural attraction.
 Sounds romantic and inspiring, right?

 For those who cannot, or do not want to walk, these cities still have you covered!
-Not only are Walkable Cities easier to traverse on foot, but they tend to have great public transportation and ADA accessible sidewalks throughout the city.
+Not only are Walkable Cities easier to traverse on foot, but they tend to have great public transportation and ADA-accessible sidewalks throughout the city.
 This means that you don’t have to wear down the soles of your shoes just to avoid taking a cab.

 1. Eco-friendly New York City Walks

 Rated the “Most Walkable” city in America, New York shouldn’t be a surprise.
-It is not uncommon for Big Apple youths to never bother to even get a drivers license.
+It is not uncommon for Big Apple youths to never bother to even get a driver's license.
 There is a reason for that: almost everything in New York can be accomplished on foot.
 Although many places in New York are walkable, neighborhoods like Little Italy, Bowery, and the Flatiron District have walk scores of 100.
-The highest score possible.
+The highest possible.